Rectangle Tiling Binary Arrays

 This means that the total value contributed by the dual variables $y_i, y'_i$ (corresponding to constraints defined by boundary $B_i$) is at least $\frac{t(B_i)}{3}$.

 Thus $w(A) > \frac{3}{2}L (\frac{T_v}{3} + \frac{T_h}{3}) \geq TL$. \koniec

-We show a method to find tiling of $A$ with at most $T + 1$ tiles.
+We show a method for finding a tiling of $A$ with at most $T + 1$ tiles.
 By Facts \ref{nrtiles}, \ref{F1}, Lemmas \ref{tiling} and \ref{weight}, we proved that $T+1 \leq p$, when the approximation factor is $\frac{3}{2}$.
 In other words, we obtain a $\frac{3}{2}$-approximation algorithm for binary \RTILE.